Edge Importance in Complex Networks: Introduction

 Conversely, if the partial derivative \eqref{partderive} is relatively small and the weight $w_{ij}>0$ is small, then setting $w_{ij}$ to zero, i.e., removing the edge from vertex $v_i$ to vertex $v_j$, will not affect the total communicability \eqref{TC} much.
 This implies that blocking the road from vertex $v_i$ to $v_j$, e.g., due to construction, does not change the total communicability of the network significantly.

 This paper is organized as follows.
 Section \ref{sec2} discusses how the gradient can be applied to assess the importance of edges.
 The first part of the section is concerned with small to medium-sized problems for which it is feasible to evaluate the gradient \eqref{grad}.
 The latter part of the section discusses the application of Krylov subspace methods to project large-scale problems to problems of fairly small size.
-The computations use a result by Schweitzer \cite{Sc} on the evaluation of Fr\'echet derivatives, but differ in various aspects.
+The computations use a result by Schweitzer \cite{Sc} on the evaluation of Fr\'echet derivatives, but differ in various aspects that speed up the computations.
 Section \ref{sec3} reviews methods described in \cite{DLCJNR,EHNR,NR} based on evaluating the right and left Perron vectors and the Wilkinson perturbation to determine important and unimportant edges.
-Numerical examples are reported in Section \ref{sec4}.
-These examples compare the methods of Sections \ref{sec2} and \ref{sec3}.
+One of the aims of this paper is to compare the methods discussed in Sections \ref{sec2} and \ref{sec3}.
+This is done in Section \ref{sec4}, where we also report timings.
 Section \ref{sec6} contains concluding remarks.

 We conclude this section with comments on some related methods.
 A scheme that combines regression, soft-thresholding, and projection is applied in \cite{DLCJR} to approximate an unweighted network by a simpler unweighted network.
 This scheme performs well but may be expensive and is restricted to unweighted networks.
-Massei and Tudisco \cite{MT} consider the problem of determining a low-rank perturbation $\E\in\R^{n\times n}$ to the adjacency matrix $\A$ so that the perturbed matrix $\A+\E$ maximizes the robustness of the network.
-For instance, $\E$ may be chosen to maximize the trace of $f(\A+\E)-f(\A)$ for a user-specified matrix-valued function $f$.
-The perturbation $\E$ is determined by a greedy algorithm for solving an optimization problem.
+Massei and Tudisco \cite{MT} consider the problem of determining a low-rank perturbation $\E\in\R^{n\times n}$ to the adjacency matrix $\A$ so that the perturbed matrix $\A+\E$ maximizes or minimizes the robustness of the network.
+For instance, $\E$ may be chosen to maximize or minimize the trace of $f(\A+\E)-f(\A)$ for a user-specified matrix-valued function $f$.
+Thus, this method seeks to modify a few edge weights so that the trace is increased or decreased as much as possible.
+The perturbation $\E$ is determined by a greedy algorithm for solving an optimization problem that can be quite expensive to solve.
 A careful comparison with this method is outside the scope of the present paper.